Posted by: Manhattan LASIK Center

 Soon before your LASIK surgery begins, you will be offered a mild sedative to keep you relaxed during the procedure and numbing eye drops will be administered to alleviate any potential discomfort.
 The eye being operated on is held open by a lid speculum so you cannot blink during the procedure.
 Next, suction is applied to the same eye to keep that eye from moving during the creation of the corneal flap.
-This process takes less than a minute and you may feel slight pressure on the eye.
+This process takes less than a minute and you may feel a slight pressure on the eye.

 Now that the corneal flap has been created, the suction is removed from the eye, and the flap is lifted like a page in a book, still attached to the cornea.
 You will be asked to focus on a “fixation light” as you look up into the laser.
 This light’s purpose is solely to keep you looking at one fixed point so your eye doesn’t move during the surgery.
 As you focus on that light, pulses from the excimer laser are applied to the exposed stroma to reshape the cornea.
-Patients cannot feel the laser being applied to the eye.
-Once the reshaping of the cornea is competed, the flap is laid back down in it’s natural position, antibiotic eye drops are administered, and the procedure is completed.
+Patients cannot feel the laser is applied to the eye.
+Once the reshaping of the cornea is completed, the flap is laid back down in its natural position, antibiotic eye drops are administered, and the procedure is completed.

 After LASIK Surgery

-After surgery you can expect some haziness or blurry vision, but your eyesight will be noticeably better the very next day and this will improve over the course of the healing process.
+After surgery, you can expect some haziness or blurry vision, but your eyesight will be noticeably better the very next day and this will improve over the course of the healing process.
 You will need to be seen by the doctor the day after your surgery and patients frequently return to work that same day.
 Post-operative exams will be needed (especially during the first month after your surgery) and you will be asked to use prescription anti-biotic and anti-inflammatory eye drops along with synthetic tears for a period of time after your surgery.